mdn/yari/copy/observatory/faq.md

 the API and the website.
 The API will be updated to use the new tests in a near-future iteration.~~

 Yes.
-It lives under a new URL (see below) and we have cleaned up the API response a little bit.
+The new v2 API is available at an updated URL — `https://observatory-api.mdn.mozilla.net/api/v2/scan` — and the response a little bit.
 A POST call to `https://observatory-api.mdn.mozilla.net/api/v2/scan?host=mdn.net` will return a JSON payload like this: